 - Locate the reparse point you found, right-click the reparse point icon and click Properties.

 - In the General tab, confirm the folder Type is Mounted Volume and then delete this folder.

-When a backed up directory is deleted, and you try to restore, it fails with Error code 0x81000037.
+When a backed-up directory is deleted, and you try to restore it, it fails with Error code 0x81000037.
 This can also happen when you select to restore the files to their original subfolders check box in the File Restore Wizard, and you try to restore files or folders to an alternative location.
-This is how the error will look like:
+This is what the error will look like:

 The only way to fix this is to re-create the missing directory:

 - Make a note of the path for which the error occurs.

 - Create the corresponding folder.

 - Perform the restore operation again.